JonathanCMitchell/Advanced-Lane-Line-Detection/README.md

 * Here you can see the Trapezoid mask we will be using for our perspective transform.
 The source points are marked with the + and ^ dots.

 #### Finding the distance
-* A lot of the methods applied here were suggested by ajsmilutin in [this](https://github.com/ajsmilutin/CarND-Advanced-Lane-Lines/blob/master/README.md) repository.
 * We use moments in order to find the distance between two lane lines in our warped images.
 * Lane lines are ~12 feet apart in the real world.
 We can use this info to find out how many pixels in our image equals 1 meter.
 * We find the area between the lane lines using the zeroth moment, then we divide the first moment by the zeroth moment to get a centroid, (the center point) for both the right and left lane lines in the x-dimension.